scipy-conference/scipy_proceedings/papers/AdamHughes/Adam_Hughes.rst

 .. _ForteBio: http://www.fortebio.com/company_overview.html

-Publications on novel biosensors often belaud improvement in sensitivity and cost over commercial alternatives; however, the aforementioned shortcomings relegate many new apparatuses to prototype limbo.
+Publications on novel biosensors often belaud improvement in sensitivity and cost over commercial alternatives; however, the aforementioned shortcomings relegate many new biosensors to prototype limbo.
 Until the following two freeware components are developed, new biosensors, despite any technical advantages over their commercial counterparts, will fall short in applicability:

 	1. A general and systematic framework for the development and objective quantification of nanobiosensors.
 	2. Domain-tailored software tools for conducting simulations and interpreting experimental data.